tommaso2212/EsameRetiCalcolatori/README.md

 # EsameRetiCalcolatori
-K-mean algorithm implemented using PyCUDA for the Computer and computer networks exam
+K-means algorithm implemented using PyCUDA for the Computer and computer networks exam